LukeShawket/Boid-Simulation/README.md

 3. Run the Simulation:

 • Start the project to see the boids in action.
-They will exhibit realistic flocking behavior and avoid obstacles, including the mouse cursor when right-clicked.